 The Sleep Lab can schedule your sleep study for any time of day, any day of the week, to accommodate your natural schedule and circadian rhythms.

-At OU Health, you’ll work with sleep medicine experts, the board-certified sleep physicians who get to the root of your problem, while you sleep in one of the Sleep Lab’s spacious, comfortable, hotel-like rooms.
+At OU Health, you’ll work with sleep medicine experts, the sleep physicians who get to the root of your problem, while you sleep in one of the clinic’s spacious, comfortable, hotel-like rooms.
 Throughout the study, your sleep technician monitors your progress with video cameras and wired sensors.
-The Sleep Lab also uses the most advanced sleep evaluation technology available for speed, flexibility, accuracy and reliability in sleep study recording.
+Our sleep clinic also uses the most advanced sleep evaluation technology available for speed, flexibility, accuracy and reliability in sleep study recording.

 Check the following resources to learn more about good sleep hygiene and the forms to fill out and bring to your appointment.